alysonjorge/HealthBotSampleScenarios/Get Location/README.md

-# Get Location
+# Getting user's geo location during conversation

-  getting user's geo location during conversation
+This scenario sends a "shareLocation" event from the bot to the user's client.

-This scenario sends a "shareLocation" event from the bot to the user, with the user's consent, the bot will get back the user's location
+Once the client gets the user's consent, it will send the user's geo location back to the bot.

 ## Limitations
  1. Works only with webchat channel